chickensmitten/js-basics/readme.md

 - regarding single quotes or double quotes.
 Feel free to use it accordingly.
 But be consistent
 - use backticks to add dynamic values like `${}`
 - backticks also allow multiple lines
+- using `white-space: pre;` backticks with white spaces will add line break spacing.
+- using `\n` for normal double quotes will add line break spacing